 In this series, we have examined the most critical roles logos play in your branding.
-Firstly, they deliver at a glance the basics of your company to your potential customer.
+Firstly, they deliver briefly the basics of your company to your potential customer.
 Simultaneously, they create a memorable impression of what your company can provide for the solution to the customers’ problems.
 Then, they refine your brand to the audience fine-tuning your identity to the psychology of media and their emotional response to them.

 In this Part 4 of the series, we will examine how your logos can create an anchored position for your company, establishing a broad visual presence, in a distinctive style, of the prospective solutions customers can expect to find for their problems.